 Fill out the template below to craft your DMS plan following the 2023 NIH guidelines

 DMPTool provides templates that can be used in developing Data Management Plans that meet the requirements for grant applications sent to US federal funding agencies.
-They offer templates for both the current guidelines and the forthcoming 2023 requirements.

 The design of this page was partly adapted from Research: By Course, Subject, or Topic, by University of Arizona Libraries, © 2020 The Arizona Board of Regents on behalf of The University of Arizona, licensed under a Creative Commons Attribution 4.0 International License.